Table Of Contents

 Plus, CloudZero will be your single source of truth.
 You can manage your AWS, Azure, GCP, and Oracle Cloud costs, as well as costs of Kubernetes, Snowflake, Databricks, MongoDB, New Relic, Datadog, and more platforms.
 You can do all of that on a single dashboard, so it’s easier to compare them.

-And, to ensure you get no surprise costs, we’ll send you timely, noise-free, and context-rich cost anomaly alerts to your Slack or email.
-This means the right people in your team can quickly tell what and where to fix in order to prevent cost overruns.
+And to ensure you get no surprise costs, we’ll send you timely, noise-free, and context-rich cost-anomaly alerts to your Slack or email.
+This means the right people on your team can quickly identify what and where to fix to prevent cost overruns.

 These and more capabilities, such as 100% cost allocation, budgeting, and forecasting, are the same tools our customers, like Drift (saved $4 million so far), Seat Geek (saved 6-8 hours per cloud cost question), and SmartBear (raised revenue after understanding cost per customer), have used to save money on cloud services.

 By passing on these savings to your customers, you can lower your prices even further without eroding your margins.
-Or you can use the savings to further improve your product or service.
+Or you can use the savings to improve your product or service further.
 Both are sustainable ways to retain customers.

 Frequently Asked Questions About Customer Retention